alvaroallencar/alvaroallencar/README.md

 ## Hi there,

-🧑‍💻 I'm Álvaro Alencar, Automation Engineer and Software Developer
+🧑‍💻 I'm Álvaro Alencar, Automation Engineer and Software Developer.

 💡 I fascinated by how technology changes our lives for the better